Kirkpatrick Model of Training Evaluation

 Now it’s your turn

 What do you think?
-Do you think the Kirkpatrick Model is a valuable training tool?
+Do you think the Kirkpatrick Model of Training Evaluation is a valuable training tool?
 Have you implemented Kirkpatrick Model in your workplace?
+Do you evaluate training programs and tools using feedback forms, like smile sheets?
 Do you think the Kirkpatrick Model worked for reaching success in the pursuit of organisational goals?
 Do you think the Kirkpatrick Model stands out from other training tools?
 Do you have any suggestions or anything else to add?

 Share your experience and knowledge in the comments box below.

 - Tan, K., & Newman, E. (2013).
 The evaluation of sales force training in retail organizations: a test of Kirkpatrick’s four-level model.
 International Journal of Management, 30(2), 692.

 - Praslova, L. (2010).
 Adaptation of Kirkpatrick’s four level model of training criteria to assessment of learning outcomes and program evaluation in higher education.
 Educational assessment, evaluation and accountability, 22(3), 215-225.